Research Group

 PhD

 Alireza Saidi-Mehrabad PhD 2021 (co-supervised with Brian Lanoil- based in Biological Sciences).
 Microbial community changes across the Pleistocene-Holocene boundary from relict permafrost.
-Alireza is now a PDF at the DRI in Las Vegas, NV
+Present position: Postdoctoral Fellow at the Desert Research Institute, Las Vegas, NV

-Sophie Norris – (PhD 2020) – Reconstructing the patterns and dynamics of the late Wisconsian Laurentide Ice Sheet deglaciation in NW Saskatchewan and NE Alberta.
-Present position: Sophie completed a postdoctoral fellowship with John Gosse’s group at Dalhousie and is now (2022) an Assistant Professor at the University of Victoria.
+Sophie Norris – (PhD 2020) Reconstructing the patterns and dynamics of the late Wisconsian Laurentide Ice Sheet deglaciation in NW Saskatchewan and NE Alberta.
+Present position: Present position: Assistant Professor, University of Victoria.

 Robin Woywitka (PhD 2018) Geoarchaeology of the Oilsands Region, NE Alberta.
 Present position: Assistant Professor, Department of Earth Sciences, Grant Macewan University.

 Lauren Davies (PhD 2018) Toward a cryptotephra framework for northwestern North America.
-Present position: Post Doctoral Researcher Department of Geography, Cambridge University
+Present position: Leverhulme Early Career Fellow, Department of Geography, University of Cambridge, UK

 Derek Turner (PhD 2014) Stratigraphy of SW Yukon Quaternary sediments. (co-supervised with Brent Ward, Simon Fraser University).
 Present position: Instructor, Douglas College, British Columbia

 Britta Jensen (PhD 2012) Tephrochronology of Middle Pleistocene to Holocene sediments in Yukon and Alaska.
-Present position: Assistant Professor at the University of Alberta in the Department of Earth and Atmospheric Sciences, Edmonton.
+Present position: Associate Professor, Department of Earth and Atmospheric Sciences, University of Alberta Edmonton.

 Alberto Reyes (PhD 2010) Stratigraphy, chronology and paleoenvironmental significance of perenially frozen interglacial sediments in eastern Beringia.
-Present position: Associate Professor at the University of Alberta in the Department of Earth and Atmospheric Sciences, Edmonton.
+Present position: Associate Professor, Department of Earth and Atmospheric Sciences, University of Alberta Edmonton.

 Grant Zazula (PhD/PDF 2006)- Paleoecology of Pleistocene Beringian Arctic Ground Squirrel nests.
 Grant was based at SFU Biology for his PhD but worked closely with me through his dissertation and a brief PDF at University of Alberta.
 Present position: Yukon Paleontologist, Government of Yukon, Whitehorse, Yukon.